sirphilalx/The_Level_Up_Front_Hackathon_Challenge/README.md

 Shopify is a user-friendly e-commerce platform that helps small businesses build an online store and sell online through one streamlined dashboard.
 As a business, they strive to provide great user experiences to all their users, including keyboard-only users, visually impaired users

-## My Challenge
+## The Challenge

-My challenge was to build the merchant onboarding experience as per the Figma design provide to me.
+The challenge was to build the merchant onboarding experience as per the Figma design provide to me.
 I catered for the three most popular types of Shopify merchants:

 1. Mouse users
 2. Keyboard-only users